Why Volunteer with NGHS?

 How to Apply

 Interested in becoming a volunteer?
 Please fill out our volunteer interest form and our staff will walk you through the next steps.
-You may also download the volunteer application and background check form below and send those forms to firstname.lastname@example.org or mail them to Northeast Georgia Health System Auxiliary, 743 Spring Street, Gainesville, Georgia 30501.
+You may also download the volunteer application and send your completed version to firstname.lastname@example.org or mail it to Northeast Georgia Health System Auxiliary, 743 Spring Street, Gainesville, Georgia 30501.